API Usage

 - Check at 50%, 80%, 90% thresholds

-- Daily usage reports
+- Daily credit usage reports

-- Predict when you'll run out
+- Predict when you'll run out based on current burn rate

 - Automate purchasing if needed